HenryBaby/switchblend/README.md

 ## Roadmap
 Planned feature, in no particular order.
  - [x] Support for uploading directly to switch.
- - [ ] Support for other sources than just GitHub API (currently does support .zip file downloads directly but it's a bit wonky, so stay away from it until a proper release).
+ - [x] Support for other sources than just GitHub API ~~(currently does support .zip file downloads directly but it's a bit wonky, so stay away from it until a proper release).~~
+ - [x] Profile-based management (switch specific sources/tasks.json for people with multiple switch units).
+ - [ ] Add indicators to show the download/cleanup progress.
+ - [ ] Make sure that we do not overwrite config files when uploading to the switch.
  - [ ] Extend some of the functionality to env parameters, like the update scanner interval.
- - [x] Profile-based management (switch specific sources/tasks.json for people with multiple switch units).
  - [ ] Multi-arch docker image: (Currently only supports `linux/arm64`).